kevando/chaz-app/documentation/ROADMAP.md

 # Product Roadmap

+# 0.10
-# 0.10 (Focus on the queue)
+Focus on the queue
+But build the data with chat in mind

 ## this buld

-Design app pages

-add friendview to the onboard
-style navbar
-add rec from recr page autofills recr edit recr name
+pull all recr info by fk

 ## next build

 grade recs
 set recr score, adding recs create list for recrs, add all this to recr view page Architect this data as if we have chat enabled

 ---

+add rec from recr page autofills recr edit recr name

+add friendview to the onboard
+style navbar

 add filters, redesign top nav

-sort rec list newest oldest score filter graded, ungraded, all
+sort rec list newest oldest score filter graded, ungraded, all start testing app notifications

 add cooler animations, how to group scenes, figure out scenes once and for all logout is all fucked up